qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

        are closer than the maximum distance from target pixels (including the target pixels) instead of a distance value.
-   * - **Nodata value to use for the destination proximity raster**
+   * - **NoData value to use for the destination proximity raster**

        Optional
      - ``NODATA``
      - [number]

        Default: 0.0
-     - Specify the nodata value to use for the output raster
+     - Specify the NoData value to use for the output raster
    * - **Proximity map**
      - ``OUTPUT``
      - [raster]